 The MEd programs in Elementary Education are curriculum-based and are primarily concerned with teacher development.
 The programs focus on curriculum and teaching, and the relationship between them.
-They are grounded in a broad concept of research that encourage students to critically examine their own practice.
-Throughout the programs students examine their own teaching and are encouraged to develop their own curricul um.
+They are grounded in a broad concept of research that encourages the critical examination of teaching in elementary and middle schools.
+Throughout the programs students examine their own teaching and are encouraged to develop their own curriculum materials.